scalar-labs/scalardb/docs/backup-restore.md

 {% capture notice--warning %}
 **Note**

-The backup methods by database listed below are just examples of some of the databases that ScalarDB supports.
+The restore methods by database listed below are just examples of some of the databases that ScalarDB supports.
 {% endcapture %}

 <div class="notice--info">{{ notice--info | markdownify }}</div>